bibendovsky/lgvidsubs/README.txt

 Compilation
 -----------

-You need Visual Studio to compile the project.
+You need Visual Studio 2012 or higher (express/full) to compile the project.
-Supported versions: 2008 (Full/Express), 2012 or higher (Full/Express).
-There are two solutions: a) lgvidsubs.sln and b) lgvidsubsx.sln.
-Use a) for Visual Studio 2008 and b) for the rest.

-Also, the project depends on the following software:
-a) Microsoft DirectX SDK (June 2010)
-   Expected to be installed in
+Also, the project depends on the Microsoft DirectX SDK (June 2010) Expected to be installed in
   "c:\Program Files (x86)\Microsoft DirectX SDK (June 2010)\".
-b) Microsoft Research Detours.
-   Read the detours/README.TXT to find out how to compile a library.

 Configuration options for "cam_ext.cfg"